 Possible accommodations/modifications include, but are not limited to:

 It is recommended that all requests must be made at least eight weeks prior to the start of the semester.
-If you do not request your residential living accommodation in a timely manner, you may experience a delay up to eight weeks to receive the requested accommodation.
-Refer to Campus Housing regarding room contracts and assignments.
+If you do not request your residential living accommodation in a timely manner, you may experience a delay of up to eight weeks to receive the requested accommodation.
+Refer to University Housing regarding room contracts and assignments.

 Requests are generally denied for three reasons: